Code-Institute-Submissions/dog-inn/README.md

 ### Solved Bugs

 -   After deployed my project to GitHub Pages I have notice that on the right hand side is double scrollbar.
--   I discovered that in css file I set overflow-y: scroll to each section.
+-   I discovered that in css file I set 'overflow-y: scroll' to each section.
--   I removed it from section class and add to <html> element, which solved the problem.
+-   I removed it from section class and add to 'html' element, which solved the problem.

 ## Deployment